Personal tools

 Procedures for an Expulsion Hearing

-Schools shall follow the same due process procedures outlined for long-term suspension.
-In addition, school personnel shall be prepared to justify to the hearing officer the request for the most severe disciplinary action, expulsion.
-The following special requirements shall apply when the hearing officer elects to uphold the school’s recommendation for expulsion.
+Schools will follow the same due process procedures outlined for long-term suspension.
+In addition, school personnel will be prepared to justify to the hearing officer the request for the most severe disciplinary action, expulsion.
+The following special requirements will apply when the hearing officer elects to uphold the school’s recommendation for expulsion.

 • Unlike long-term suspension actions, the due process hearing for an "expulsion" cannot be waived.
 Even if the student and parents/legal guardians do not appear, the school shall present its case to the hearing officer.